-On October 1, 2013, we acquired certain assets and liabilities from AeroSat Corporation and related entities, a supplier of aircraft antenna systems for \$12 million in cash, plus the potential additional purchase consideration of up to \$53 million based upon the achievement of certain revenue targets in 2014 and 2015.
+On October 1, 2013, we acquired certain assets and liabilities from AeroSat Corporation and related entities, a supplier of aircraft antenna systems for \$12.5 million in cash, plus the potential additional purchase consideration of up to \$53 million based upon the achievement of certain revenue targets in 2014 and 2015.
 The addition of AeroSat further diversifies the products and technologies that Astronics offers.
 The additional contingent purchase consideration is recorded at its estimated fair value of approximately \$5.0 million at the date of acquisition based upon the Company's assessment of the probability of AeroSat achieving the revenue growth targets.
 Substantially all of the goodwill and purchased intangible assets are expected to be deductible for tax purposes over 15 years.
-Aerosat is included in our Aerospace reporting segment.
-The purchase price allocation for this acquisition is not complete.
-The purchase price allocation for this acquisition is not finalized as the fair value determination of the earn out liability is still being evaluated.
+AeroSat is included in our Aerospace reporting segment.